xvado00/AIQ/Readme.txt

 --log  Switch on output logging

+--save_samples  Switch on saving of environment programs used during the test to a file, needs adaptive-samples directory.

 --simple_mc Use a simple MC sample rather than the stratified sampler.
   Useful for sanity checks and also debugging as it doesn't do any async stuff etc.